Tubâ: Mexico

 Tubâ, along with coconuts (which are not native to the Americas), was introduced to Mexico in the 16th to 17th centuries via the Manila Galleons to Acapulco.
 It remains popular in Western Mexico where it is known as tuba, particularly in the states of Colima, Jalisco, Michoacán, and Guerrero.
 Mexican tuba is made in the same way as Filipino tubâ.
 The traditional sap collectors are known as tuberos (which also means "plumber" in both Mexico and the Philippines).
-It became so popular that in 1619, Captain Sebastian de Piñeda wrote to King Philip III of Spain complaining of the Filipino "Indio" settlers in Nueva España who were causing significant loss of profits to Iberian alcohol exporters due to tuba.
+They were also distilled into vino de coco (lambanog), which became so popular that in 1619, Captain Sebastian de Piñeda wrote to King Philip III of Spain complaining of the Filipino "Indio" settlers in Nueva España who were causing significant loss of profits to Iberian alcohol exporters due to tuba.
+The distinctive Filipino-type stills used by tuba farmers were adopted by the indigenous peoples of Mexico for the distillation of other alcoholic drinks.
+The most notable of which is mezcal and sotol, the fermented juice of both drinks prior to distillation is still called tuba.

 Mexican tuba is also commonly sold as tuba fresca, a non-alcoholic version made from fresh coconut sap.
 Tuba fresca is traditionally sold by street vendors in large bottle gourds mixed with coconut milk, ice, and sugar.
 It is usually topped with walnuts and diced fruit.